We work hard to provide the best care we can and aim for continuous improvement.

 Each year different speciality services undergo clinical audits where we measure the quality of their clinical practice against agreed best practice standards and criteria.

 This includes checking we are meeting clinical guidelines and infection control standards, that we are following safety processes before operations, and that patients receive the right information and advice they need.
 After an audit, teams identify any actions they need to take to improve.
-You can read about our latest audits here in our annual report.
+You can read about our latest audits in our annual reports.

 Ward and service assessments